 Clearly, regulatory scrutiny has never been more necessary.
 But the crypto markets have outpaced government’s ability to keep up with establishing the necessary regulatory controls and protocols.
 We are now on the cusp of what will soon be a wave of new guidelines for the industry.
 New entrants, their founders and investors understand that Regulatory Risk Management is proven to be a competitive advantage—speed to market and its sustainability are everything in this space.

-- An Asia-based provider of bitcoin-related offerings hired us to build a full compliance framework that would allow them to meet regulatory standards and operate as a full-fledged European banking institution.
+- An Asia-based provider of bitcoin-related offerings hired us to build a full compliance framework that would allow it to meet regulatory standards and operate as a full-fledged European banking institution.

-- A UK-based issuer of cryptocurrency, seeking to achieve licensure from the Financial Conduct Authority as their business expands, hired a K2 Integrity expert to serve as their interim Money Laundering Reporting Officer to help manage growth.
+- A UK-based issuer of cryptocurrency, seeking to achieve licensure from the Financial Conduct Authority as its business expands, hired a K2 Integrity expert to serve as its interim Money Laundering Reporting Officer to help manage growth.

 - A virtual currency exchange in the Midwest needed us to establish policies, procedures, and a governance framework to comply with the new compliance requirements for Virtual Asset Service Providers, including the FATF Travel Rule, and regulatory requirements and record-keeping for transactions involving un-hosted wallets.

-Given the magnitude of its influence, I’m sure we’ll be revisiting the virtual currency, payments and assets space in the weeks & months to come.
-For now, I’d love to hear your feedback — including suggestions of new topics you’d like to see covered in WTS — and I’m always available for any kind of conversation.
-Please don’t hesitate to reach me directly at 917.567.3428 or Jeremy.Kroll@k2integrity.com or connect with me on LinkedIn.
+Given the magnitude of its influence, I’m sure we’ll be revisiting the virtual currency, payments and assets space in the weeks and months to come.
+For now, I’d love to hear your feedback—including suggestions of new topics you’d like to see covered in WTS—and I’m always available for any kind of conversation.
+Please don’t hesitate to reach me directly at Jeremy.Kroll@k2integrity.com or connect with me on LinkedIn.

 All my best,